Methyl radical: Methane oxidation

-This process begins the major removal mechanism of methane from the atmosphere.
+This process is a step in the major pathway for removal of methane from the atmosphere.
 The reaction occurs in the troposphere or stratosphere.
 In addition to being the largest known sink for atmospheric methane, this reaction is one of the most important sources of water vapor in the upper atmosphere.
 This reaction in the troposphere gives a methane lifetime of 9.6 years.
 Two more minor sinks are soil sinks (160 year lifetime) and stratospheric loss by reaction with ^{•}OH, ^{•}Cl and ^{•}O^{1}D in the stratosphere (120 year lifetime), giving a net lifetime of 8.4 years.

 Azomethane pyrolysis

 Methyl radicals can also be obtained by pyrolysis of azomethane, CH_{3}N=NCH_{3}, in a low-pressure system.

 In the interstellar medium

 Methyl was discovered in interstellar medium in 2000 by a team led by Helmut Feuchtgruber who detected it using the Infrared Space Observatory.
 It was first detected in molecular clouds toward the centre of the Milky Way.